 Today’s supply chain is an intricate system that regularly expands beyond the United States’ boarders.
 Specifically, in the building materials industry roughly 30% of materials originate from Chinese manufacturers alone.

-The coronavirus created a global shockwave that saw many of China’s manufacturers shut their doors and brought overseas shipping to a halt, dramatically disrupting the supply chains.
+The coronavirus created a global shockwave that saw many of China’s manufacturers shut their doors and brought overseas shipping to a halt, dramatically disrupting the supply chains of every industry.
 Restarting the intricate global supply chain is not as simple as flipping a switch.
 Such a large disruption has caused a bottleneck, meaning material is not able to leave China as quickly as it previously has due to high volumes of backlog.
 Compounding this is an increased strain within the United States transportation industry, creating a similar bottleneck effect from the building material industry to their final customer.
 It is because of this that many building material manufacturers have had to leave their customers unfulfilled with extended or undetermined lead times.
-These general contractors and distributors are now left scrambling to find suitable replacement materials that can be delivered within their project deadlines.
+General contractors and distributors are now left scrambling to find suitable replacement materials that can be delivered within their project deadlines.

 Superior Aluminum has thus far been able to dodge these issues.
 All Superior Aluminum products are built using material sourced from the US and Canada.
 By bypassing the common Chinese connection and instead sourcing strictly out of North America, Superior has seen little disruption in their supply chain.
 Furthermore, Superior has multiple dedicated company trucks to ship building materials directly to customers.
 By having direct delivery available, Superior is able to bypass the transportation bottleneck that others are experiencing.
 To reduce potential virus spread, Superior drivers provide an option for no-contact curbside delivery.
 If a more direct delivery is required, Superior drivers follow all state and jobsite requirements to mitigate and prevent potential spread of the virus.
 Because of this streamlined approach, Superior has been able to continue to deliver railing and column orders in a timely manner, consistent with pre-coronavirus levels.